 High Frequency Words

 High Frequency Words (HFWs) are common words that appear very often in books, such as; and, dad, if, not et c.
 These will be taught systematically in school and a copy of the words that we are going to be covering will be sent home termly.
 Some words cannot be sounded out and we call these tricky or common exception words e.g. I, no, the, go, to and into.

 Letters and Sounds Workbook

 Our Letters and Sounds are taught in sets.
-At the end of a given set, a Workbook will be sent home for you and your child to complete together.
+At the end of a given set, a workbook will be emailed/sent home for you and your child to complete together.
 N.B. the pre-cursive font that we use in school will mean that some letters are more complicated than others.

 Rooted in Reading; Reading Together Passport- TEMPORARILY ON HOLD

 Along with their assigned reading book, children will be free and encouraged to select a book that appeals to them to bring home to share with you.
 These books may not be within the reading skill of your child yet and so need to be shared.

 The Reading Passport encourages children to read books from a variety of genres.

 You can either record your child's feelings about the book yourself or encourage them to write/draw a response.